bolton-robotics/Oskar/README.md

 <ins>Section 5 - Gazebo Robot Model</ins>

 Uses _gazebo.robot.urdf.xacro_ to set gazebo parameters, and _gazebo.robot.launch.xml_ to launch both Gazebo and RViz.
 Note that the Rviz configuarion needs LaserScan (/scan topic) and Image (camera/image_raw) visuals adding.
-The robot can be controlled with either teleop_twist_keyboard (no remapping), or the joystick via joystick.launch.py.
+The robot can be controlled with either teleop_twist_keyboard (no remapping), or the joystick via _joystick.launch.py_.
 Both send /cmd_vel messages and this simulation does not use gz_ros2_control.
 Also, sim_time is true in Gazebo.

 <ins>Limitations</ins>